zeynepCankara/simple-file-system/README.txt

 Zeynep Cankara - 21703381

+Implementation of a simple file system with indexed allocation

 Contents:
 - simplefs.c
 - simplefs.h
 - test.c (contains the experiments for the tests)
 - Makefile
 - report.pdf (contains experimental results)

 How to Run: